Amina-py/Amina/README.md

 ### Heart Health Analysis
 [Publication]

 The project aims to provide insights into the factors influencing heart health using **SQL** queries and develop machine learning models to identify individuals at risk of heart disease using **Python** libraries like **Scikit-learn**.
+Recommendations for lifestyle changes are made based on the analysis to promote better heart health.

 ### Hotel Bookings Analysis
 [Publication](https://medium.com/@akintundetemiloluwa.a/hotel-booking-analysis-37235d0c47f3)